Kids handwriting practice 5 to 6 years.

 As a parent knowing how to make handwriting practice be fun and worthwhile is critical.
 What we REALLY want is to help them before any bad handwriting habits get formed.

 Yes, there are some letter reversals that are common.
 These are the letters R, P, B and the number three.
 This is not something to be concerned about just yet.
 With practice your child will learn how to write their letters and numbers correctly.

 The key is for children of this age to learn the ‘proper way’ to form letters and numbers.

 The cursive (joined up) style may seem to have flicks and ticks.
 I appreciate it can be confusing, especially if you do not write in this style yourself.
 Schools use it because research says it’s one of the best ways to help children learn how to form the letters.

-Here’s how to help 5 to 6-year olds with their handwriting practice:
+Here’s how to help kids handwriting practice 5 to 6 years:

 Being able to sit at a desk without slouching or leaning on the table is important.
 It is just as crucial as practising how to write letters.
 If we sit without our feet flat on the floor our body is not stable.
 An unstable body means our arms cannot control small movements with accuracy.
 When we place a pencil in our hands we require a lot of body control to move this pencil.
 Do check whether your child’s feet can reach the floor when they are writing or drawing.

 Start and stop

 When writing any letter, it is important to help your child know where to start and stop.
 This can be especially confusing with the cursive (joined up) style.
 Often a dot will help indicate a starting point and an ‘x’ as an end point.